-The additional 15 hours per week (30 hours in total) are available from September 2017 to working parents of 3 and 4 year olds that meet the following eligibility criteria:
+The additional 15 hours per week (30 hours in total) are available to working parents of 3 and 4 year olds that meet the following eligibility criteria:

 Your childcare provider will require proof that you are eligible to 30 hours free childcare.
 Check your eligibility online using the government's childcare choices website.

 When to apply for 30 hours free childcare

 |When your child turns 3||When you can get 30 hours from||Recommended time to apply|